Import and Export data in Azure Redis Cache

 Click Choose Storage Container and select the desired storage account.
 The storage account must be in the same subscription and region as your cache.

 Export works with page blobs, which are supported by both classic and Resource Manager storage accounts, but are not supported by Blob storage accounts at this time.
+For more information, see Azure storage account overview.

 Choose the desired blob container and click Select.
 To use new a container, click Add Container to add it first and then select it from the list.